-The articles of the Corporation provide that the Corporation is to have 20 directors.
-The 20 persons named in the tables below, with the exception of Mr. Doer and Ms. Qureshi, are currently members of the Board of Directors.
+The articles of the Corporation, if amended as described above, will provide that the Corporation is to have 21 directors.
+The 21 persons named in the tables below, with the exception of Ms. Barrett, Mr. Fuller and Mr. Raymond, are currently members of the Board of Directors.
 The term of office of each of the current directors will expire at the close of the Meeting, or any adjournment thereof.
 The persons named below will be nominated for election as directors of the Corporation at the Meeting.
 Each director elected at the Meeting, or at any adjournment thereof, will hold office until the close of the next annual meeting of shareholders, unless he or she resigns or otherwise vacates his or her office.